Who is psychological therapy helpful for?

 What will this cost?

 There is a fee for each face to face session, which can be self funded, paid for through private health insurance or paid by a third party (independent or private treatment is not funded by the NHS).
-As fees are worked out on an individual basis - please call or email me to talk about the cost of initial assessment and likely costs of the therapy.
-Sessions are charged according to the length and type of appointment (e.g. with a choice of brief 30 min sessions, 50 min standard length sessions or 90 min extended sessions; normal working hours or evening sessions 5-8pm) and at my discretion, a couple of daytime appointments per week are offered at a concessionary rate (e.g for those on a lower income).
+Sessions are charged according to the length and type of appointment (e.g. with a choice of brief 30 min sessions, 60 min standard length sessions or 90 min extended sessions).
 There is no charge for brief telephone or email contact to find out about or arrange an initial session and no charge for brief email / phone contact between regular sessions where it relates to booking or re-arranging appointments, and brief queries, updates or clarifications.
-You can withdraw from assessment or treatment at any time and can cancel or change appointments however, I regret that where an appointment is cancelled with less than 24 hours notice the full fee for the session will be charged, irrespective of the reason.
+You can withdraw from assessment or treatment at any time and can cancel or change appointments however, I regret that where an appointment is cancelled with less than 24 hours notice a cancellation fee for the session will be charged, irrespective of the reason.

 If you are funding your own treatment, fees can be paid by cheque, electronic bank transfer or in cash, prior to or immediately after the session.